Nacho-the-Kat/kat-bridge-dev-integration/README.md

 ## L2 → L1 Integration (Kasplex to Kaspa)

-Burn ERC-20 tokens on Kasplex to receive KRC-20 tokens on Kaspa:
+Burn ERC-20 tokens on Kasplex to receive KRC-20 tokens on Kaspa.
+This repo includes `from_l2_to_l1.js` - an example burn script.
+The bridge monitors Kasplex on-chain events and triggers KRC-20 transfers to users based on these events:

 ### Bridge Contract
 ```javascript